stormkit-io/www-stormkit-io/content/docs/deployments--4-auto-deployments.md

 ---
 title: Auto Deployments
-description: Deploy your applications automatically using Stormkit.
+description: Deploy your code automatically when its merged.
 ---

 # Auto deployments